2017 Rhythms of Revolt: The Memory of Social Conflict in Oral Culture, Éva Guillorel, David Hopkin, and William Pooley (eds.).

 2010 ‘Independent Women and Independent Body Parts: What the Tales and Legends of Nannette Lévesque can Contribute to French Rural Family History,’ Folklore, 121:2.

-The Blood-stained Sand: Body and Landscape in Nineteenth-Century France.
+Singing the Changes: Body and Landscape in Nineteenth-Century France.